Abilene Regional Airport: Facilities and aircraft

+The former runway 4/22 has been decommissioned as of 2023.

-The terminal has seen many expansions and improvements in the past decade.
+The terminal has seen many expansions and improvements in the past [when?] decade.
 The upper-level houses the airline ticket counters, restaurant, gift shop, airport offices, and two departure gates, each with Jetway boarding bridges.
 The lower level has two baggage carousels and car-rental agencies.

-Recent improvements include the reconstruction of the airline ramps near the terminal and a new, expanded public parking lot.
+Recent [when?] improvements include the reconstruction of the airline ramps near the terminal and a new, expanded public parking lot.
 The new lot has 731 covered parking spaces and escalator access to the upper level.

 Construction of the airport's new 130 ft-tall control tower began in August 2010 and was completed in January 2012.
-This new tower replaces a 65 ft tower built in 1959.
+This new tower replaced a 65 ft tower built in 1959.

-In 2006 the airport had 78,462 aircraft operations, an average of 214 per day: 50% general aviation, 32% military, 18% air taxi and <1% scheduled commercial.
-98 aircraft are based at this airport: 78% single-engine, 16% multi-engine, 5% jet and 1% helicopter.
+In the year ending May 31, 2023, the airport had 41,459 aircraft operations, an average of 114 per day: 54% general aviation, 29% military, 14% air taxi and 3% scheduled commercial.
+105 aircraft were based at this airport: 79 single-engine, 17 multi-engine, 8 jet and 1 helicopter.

-Airline and destination
+Airlines and destinations

-A GDS search indicated that Delta Air Lines would begin service to/from Atlanta in April 2014; however, Abilene Airport officials stated on their Twitter account that there would be no such service.
+Passenger

 As of December 2022, all American Eagle flights operated by Envoy Air on behalf of American Airlines between Abilene (ABI) and Dallas/Ft.
 Worth (DFW) were being flown with Embraer E175 regional jets.

+Cargo

+The following airlines offer scheduled cargo service: